CD and DVD copy protection

 CD/DVD copy protection is a blanket term for various methods of copy protection for CDs and DVDs.
 Such methods include DRM, CD-checks, Dummy Files, illegal tables of contents, over-sizing or over-burning the CD, physical errors and bad sectors.
 Many protection schemes rely on breaking compliance with CD and DVD standards, leading to playback problems on some devices.

+During the development of the DVD, also copy-protection measures were debated to prevent illicit copies from being made from either the analog or digital I/O channels of DVD recorders.
+The digital transmission of content is protected by an encryption protocol between two communicating devices and content on the disc is encrypted.
+Digital watermarking of the video content combined with the use of hidden identifiers, e.g.